 Jordan: Yeah, he nailed it.
 Thank you very much and we’ll hopefully see you soon!

 For more photo impressions of a Billy Talent live show, check out our photo review from their set at this year's Lowlands festival here.

-You can also stream the band's latest album "Afraid of Heights" below or have a look at what we thought of the record in our review.
+You can also stream the band's latest album "Afraid of Heights" below or check all our album reviews.